akhaten/docker-pytorch/README.md

 ## Step 4 : Put yours files

-Copy the files (.ipynb) in the directory docker-pytorch (it's your workspace) Your workspace is ready !
-You can work.
+Copy the files (.ipynb) in the directory docker-pytorch (it's your workspace)

 ## Step 5 : Build container

-Open the folder in a container with Ctrl+Shift+P and `Remote-Containers: Reopen in Containers`
+Open the folder in a container with Ctrl+Shift+P and `Remote-Containers: Reopen in Containers`.
+Your workspace is ready !
+You can work.